DEFRA/epr-backend/docs/architecture/decisions/0017-decouple-spreadsheet-data-extraction-from-layout-using-markers.md

  *   - Extract section name from suffix (e.g., "__EPR_DATA_WASTE_BALANCE" → "WASTE_BALANCE")
  *   - Extract headers from cells to the right of marker (same row)
- *   - Extract data rows below marker until empty row encountered */
+ *   - Extract data rows below marker until empty row encountered *
+ * All markers across all worksheets are collected into a single flattened structure.
+ */
 ```